Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

-Finally, each $A_i \cap T$ is a cooriented rectangle and similarly for the other half lying outside of $T$, hence each $A_i$ is an annulus.
-That these $A_i$ form a system of equivariant connecting annuli follows from the fact that we only did the moves listed in \Cref{fig:moves2} and \Cref{fig:moves3}, and the rectangles we added during $\tau_{n-3}$ lie away from the branch locus. \end{proof}
+Finally, that the $A_i$ form a system of equivariant connecting annuli follows from the fact that we only did the moves listed in \Cref{fig:moves2} and \Cref{fig:moves3}, and the rectangles we added during $\tau_{n-3}$ lie away from the branch locus. \end{proof}

-Tracing through the movie, we see that we did $n(n-3)$ splitting moves (more specifically, $n$ moves for every frame advanced), hence there are $n(n-3)$ triple points in $B_0 \cap T$, and $2n(n-3)$ triple points in $B_0$ in total.
-Among these, $2n(n-4)$ are blue and $2n$ triple points are red, since the moves done during the first $n-4$ frames give blue triple point while the moves done in the last frame give red triple points.
+Tracing through the movie, we see that we did $n(n-3)$ splitting moves (more specifically, $n$ moves for every frame advanced), hence there are $n(n-3)$ triple points in $B_Q$, and $2n(n-3)$ triple points in $B_0$ in total.
+Among these, $2n(n-4)$ are blue and $2n$ triple points are red, since the moves done during the first $n-4$ frames give blue triple points while the moves done in the last frame give red triple points.

-Within the movie, the top boundary component of $A_i \cap T$ meets the branch locus of $B_0 \cap T$ for a total of $n-3$ times on the side away from $A_i$ (once for each of the first $n-3$ frames) and 1 time on the side of $A_i$ (on the last frame).
-Similarly, the bottom component of $A_i \cap T$ meets the branch locus of $B_0 \cap T$ for a total of $n-3$ time on the side away from $A_i$ and 1 time on the side of $A_i$.
+Within the movie, the top boundary component of $A_{i,Q}$ meets the branch locus of $B_Q$ for a total of $n-3$ times on the side away from $A_i$ (once for each of the first $n-3$ frames) and 1 time on the side of $A_i$ (on the last frame).
+Similarly, the bottom component of $A_{i,Q}$ meets the branch locus of $B_Q$ for a total of $n-3$ times on the side away from $A_i$ and 1 time on the side of $A_i$.
 Hence by symmetry, a boundary component of $A_i$ meets the branch locus of $B_0$ a total of $2(n-3)$ times on the side away from $A_i$ and 2 times on the side of $A_i$.
 In other words, in the notation of \Cref{subsec:hsurvar}, $n_i=2, m_i=2(n-3)$ for all $i$.

 Finally, the top boundary component of $A_i$ meets the bottom boundary components of $A_{i-2},...,A_{i-n+1}$ each once inside $T$.
 The bottom boundary component of $A_i$ meets the top boundary components of $A_{i+2},...,A_{i+n-1}$ each once inside $T$.
 Hence in the notation of \Cref{subsec:hsurvar}, and $d_i=4(n-3)$ for all $i$.